 Shea Moisture Jamaican Black Castor Oil this is actually good for the skin as well so lather up and get that glow from head to toe

 Eden Body Works Almond Marshmallow Split End Repair masque is great for split end relief and hydrating your hair

-Surely after using these products your hair will be looking and smelling great but if you want to add an extra oomf for a date, party or your just fly like that you can define your curls.
+Surely after using these products your hair will be looking and smelling great but if you want to add an extra oomf for a date, party, or your just fly like that you can define your curls.
 You’ll find that there is NO shortage of Curling cremes, custards, gels.
-Like very other product this will be trial and error to see which one works best for you.
-Here are a few well reviewed ones I’ve found so far:
+Like every other products, this will be trial and error to see which one works best for you.
+Here are a few well-reviewed ones I’ve found so far:

 You can also use the Curl Sponge which is the quickest way to achieve defined curls.
 A brush sponge contains small textured holes that help in creating and defining the curly and twisted hair look.
 All you have to do to attain the wanted curls is rub the sponge onto your head for about 1-5 minutes in a circular motion.
 Here’s a tutorial on how to use it Click Here

 This is just the tip of the natural hair care iceberg we can delve deeper into hair care for men and women (let me know in the comments if you want more).
 I tried to give the basics for starters so that my male readers would not get overwhelmed.
 Ladies, if some of these products look familiar this is because I absolutely used products for women that I’ve been told by men work for them (we know we get the good stuff).
 So there you have it.
 Let me know if this helped and If you want more.

 Faith & Love,